-We are poised to celebrate the upcoming 50th anniversary of Apollo 11 and subsequent lunar missions.
-Many events and activities are planned around the United States, including a gala hosted by NASA at the Kennedy Space Center in July 2019.
-The recently released film First Man tells the story of Apollo 11 Commander Neil Armstrong at a very personal level.
+With the 50th anniversary of Apollo 11 and subsequent lunar missions, many events and activities were planned around the United States, including a gala hosted by NASA at the Kennedy Space Center in July 2019.
+The film First Man tells the story of Apollo 11 Commander Neil Armstrong at a very personal level.
 We can now take a look back and see how the technological know-how required to support the space race essentially built the modern world as we know it today.
 Life would be unimaginable without these many advancements that we now take for granted.

 How Space Has Changed

 Space is a different place than it was before the Cold War.
 For one thing, the Earth is now surrounded by a vast network of satellites, which provide continuous broadband communications and high-definition television, data used for weather reporting, navigation and positioning, and more.
 This is in addition to the specialized spacecraft that support scientific and military objectives.
 We also maintain a continuous human presence in space on board the International Space Station, in partnership with a number of countries.

 How has space technology helped us down here on Earth?
 Here is just a sampling of the many “spinoff” technologies, as NASA refers to them, resulting from space research and development that we now use in everyday life.